melissa-wong/r-ladies-bayes-pkgs/docs/01_intro.md

 ## Data

-For all of the examples, I use the mtcars data set and a model with _disp_ as the predictor and _mpg_ as the response.
+For all of the examples, I use the mtcars data set and a model with mean centered _disp_ as the predictor and _mpg_ as the response.
 I start with a simple linear regression.
 However, as you can see from the scatterplot below, the relationship between _mpg_ and _disp_ is not linear, so I also fit a slightly more complex semi-parametric model.

+There are two reasons why I use mean centered _disp_:

+1. Interpretation of the intercept is the average _mpg_ at the average value of displacement versus average _mpg_ at zero displacement (which has little practical meaning).

+2. Several of the packages used in the examples assume priors are for mean-centered predictors for sampling efficiency.

 ```r